Swissquote vs Trading 212 Comparison

 Can I trust Swissquote?

-Swissquote has a trust score of 99, giving it a "Highly Trusted" trust label.
-Here's what each trust score label means:
+Swissquote has a Trust Score of 99, giving it a "Highly Trusted" Trust Score Label.

 Can I trust Trading 212?

-Trading 212 has a trust score of 77, giving it a "Average Risk" trust label.
+Trading 212 has a Trust Score of 79, giving it a "Average Risk" Trust Score Label.

 Is Swissquote a good broker?